opencdms-dev/pygeoapi-cdms-plugin/README.md

 CDMSProvider() plugin to allow supported CDMSs to be used with pygeoapi

 ```
-pip install -r requirement.txt
+pip install -r requirements.txt
 pip install -r requirements-dev.txt

 # Currently we need to also install the pygeoapi dev requirements file
 # (possibly just for `flask_cors`).
 The requirements file doesn't exist
-# in the installed package so we using piping it to pip using curl.
+# in the installed package so we're piping it to pip using curl.
 pip install -r <(curl https://raw.githubusercontent.com/geopython/pygeoapi/master/requirements-dev.txt)

 # Create an opencdmsdb database container